programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Adding Animations: Dropdown Bars

 Dropdown bars are slighty more complicated than animation frames.
 They can allow users to switch between a wide variety of display options, including changing colours, lines, axes and even variables.
-In our first example, we will be using a dropdown bar to switch between two different types of graph (a stacked bar chart and pie chart).
+In our first example, we will be using a dropdown bar to switch between two different types of graphs (a stacked bar chart and pie chart).

 #### Example 1: Switching between types of graph